 Play with sounds, don’t drill them

 Many Wixie activities provide a great formative assessment for a specific phonics skill.
-You can make work with phonics much more fun by asking your learners to combine text, images, and voice narration to create and publish unique artifacts that show off their learning.
+You can make work with phonics much more fun by asking your learners to combine text, images, voice narration, and video to create and publish unique artifacts that show off their learning.

 James Asher, and other researchers in the field of language acquisition, have found that language learning that doesn’t involve stress is much more effective.
 Wixie excels in helping you create an environment that engages students in their learning.